instacart/formula/docs/index.md

 data class CounterState(val count: Int)
 ```

-Given, this is a simple state, you could also use `Int` directly.
+Given that this is a simple state, you could also use `Int` directly.

 #### Formula
 Formula is responsible for creating the Render Model.
 It can define an internal `State` class and respond to